 - the complete social program (all transfers and entries: trip to Munich with BMW world, trip to Castle Neuschwanstein with visit of the castle and mountain cable car on top of 1800 metres high Tegelberg, Bavarian “get together”, Kempten city rallye)

-- a company visit to Robert Bosch GmbH
+- a visit to the Digital Lab Kempten

 - free Wi-Fi on campus

 Not included in the price are travel expenses, health insurance, accommodation and food, as well as all other personal expenses.

 You will receive a hands-on introduction, meaning that there will be a lot of practical work during class hours.

 Our participants especially appreciate the support of our tutors, who are around most of the time and can be asked if you have questions concerning the class or a particular exercise.